-Here are a few guidelines to help you select some potential photo subjects for your Sketchy Memories commission.
+Here are a few guidelines to help you select some potential photo subjects for your ink and watercolour commission.

 1. Choose a photo that has a VARIETY of subject matter in it.
-This makes the piece more interesting.
+This makes the painting more interesting.

 2. Choose a COLOURFUL subject.
-A variety of colour adds more life and energy to the piece.
+A variety of colour adds more life and energy to the painting.

 3. Choose photos where people are IN ACTION, and not posed.
 People in action tend to give drawings more movement and not draw attention away from the interesting subjects around them.
 If you must select a photo with a posed person, remember that this person will be drawn in an illustrative style, and not as a portrait.